Petit Theft Charges in Florida

 Equal Ownership

-A co-owner of property cannot be held guilty of the petit theft of such property unless the other co-owner has a superior legal interest that authorizes the withholding of the property.¹
+A co-owner of property cannot be convicted of Petit Theft for taking the property unless the complaining co-owner had a superior legal interest in the property.
+[2]

 Good Faith Possession

-Under Florida law, the crime of petit theft requires proof of a taking with the intent to steal.
-So a person who takes possession of an item with the good faith belief in the right to the property lacks the requisite intent to commit theft.
-As a result, a well-founded belief in one's right to allegedly stolen property constitutes a complete defense to the crime of petit theft.²
+Under Florida law, the crime of Petit Theft requires proof of a taking with the intent to steal.
+A person who takes possession of an item with the good faith belief in the right to the property lacks the requisite intent to commit theft.
+As a result, a well-founded belief in one’s right to allegedly stolen property constitutes a complete defense to the crime of Petit Theft.
+[3]

 Valueless Property